Friedland 1807

 Friedland 1807 is a board wargame published by Imperial Games in 1974 that simulates the pivotal Battle of Friedland that pitted Russian forces against those of Napoleon I.

 Background

 In February 1807, Russians under Count von Bennigsen and the French under Napoleon fought to a stalemate at the Battle of Eylau, and the exhausted armies withdrew to regroup.
 In June, von Bennigsen learned of a small force of French that had become separated from the main French army near the town of Friedland.
 He had his entire army cross the Alle River and attack, but the French commander resisted long enough for Napoleon to arrive with his entire army and establish numerical superiority against the Russians, pinning them against the Alle River.

 Description

-Friedland 1807 is a two-player wargame in which one player controls the Russians and the other controls the French.
-The rules are based on the introductory Napoleonic board wargame Napoleon at Waterloo published by Simulations Publications Inc. in 1971.
-This game system uses a simple "I Go, You Go" system of alternating player turns: